polyipseity/information/special/language acquisition/English/difficult-to-spell words.md

 - [Brønsted-Lowry acid](https://en.wiktionary.org/wiki/Brønsted-Lowry_acid) ::: (B\_y a\_d) A [chemical species](../../../general/chemical%20species.md) that can act as a donor of [protons](../../../general/proton.md).
 - [Brønsted-Lowry base](https://en.wiktionary.org/wiki/Brønsted-Lowry_base) ::: (B\_y b\_e) A [chemical species](../../../general/chemical%20species.md) that can act as an acceptor of [protons](../../../general/proton.md).
+- [Thursday](https://en.wiktionary.org/wiki/Thursday) ::: (T\_y) The 5th day of the week in many religious traditions, and the 4th day of the ISO 8601 week.
 - [Wronskian](https://en.wiktionary.org/wiki/Wronskian) ::: (W\_n) The [determinant](../../../general/deteriminant.md) formed from $n$ [functions](../../../general/function%20(mathematics).md) and their first $n - 1$ [derivatives](../../../general/derivative.md).
 - [accommodate](https://en.wiktionary.org/wiki/accommodate) ::: (a\_e) To adapt.
 - [accumulate](https://en.wiktionary.org/wiki/accumulate) ::: (a\_e) To gradually increase in quantity.